By Kirsty Welsh

 Heading back to the gym today?
 Whether you’ve been yearning for a return to the spin bike, desperate to get back to your favourite HIIT class or otherwise, you’ll need to be aware of the key rules you'll be expected to follow now the gyms have reopened.

 Sandy Macaskill is co-founder and master trainer at Barry's UK, known for its cult bootcamp conditioning concept and its long list of celebrity fans.
 Their post-workout shakes are worth the visit alone.
-He told us: “Measures we have put in place include ensuring that clients never share any equipment at any point in the class and cutting our classes to 50 minutes so we have more time to deep-clean the studio and every surface before and after every single class”
+He told us: “Measures we have put in place include ensuring that clients never share any equipment at any point."

-Duncan Jefford, Regional Director of Everyone Active states: “We will be limiting the number of people in the gym at any one time to allow for social distancing.
+Duncan Jefford, Regional Director of Everyone Active, previously told us: “We will be limiting the number of people in the gym at any one time to allow for social distancing.
 All customers will be required to pre-book for a session via the Everyone Active app.
 Each session will be a maximum of 50 minutes long, with 10 minutes at the end to allow for cleaning.”
 That's enough time to do a good HIIT workout and a short strength session.

-Justin Rogers, Creative Director of boutique fitness studio Ten Health & Fitness reveals the big changes going on inside their famous reformer Pilates studios: “We are reducing our already-small class sizes with longer gaps between sessions to allow more time for cleaning between classes and to avoid overlapping between clients coming in and those going out.”
+When they do return, you should expect reduced capacity.
+Last summer, Justin Rogers, Creative Director of boutique fitness studio Ten Health & Fitness, told us: “We are reducing our already-small class sizes with longer gaps between sessions to allow more time for cleaning between classes and to avoid overlapping between clients coming in and those going out.”

 4. Talk less, sweat more

-Everyone Active will be reducing verbal communication inside all gyms, telling us: “All customer communication can be done through this website to avoid interaction, but where this may be unavoidable, we have installed protective ‘sneeze screens’”
+Last summer, Everyone Active reduced verbal communication inside all gyms, telling us: “All customer communication can be done through this website to avoid interaction, but where this may be unavoidable, we have installed protective ‘sneeze screens.’”

 8. Sanitise hands on arrival